meshahid973/localitfy/README.md

 Pull requests are welcome.

+You do not need to be a perfect developer to help.
+Small fixes, bug reports, screenshots, UI polish, and documentation improvements are all useful.

 Good things to work on:

-- UI polish
+* UI polish
+* albums improvements
-- playlist improvements
+* playlist improvements
-- player improvements
+* player improvements
-- performance fixes
+* performance fixes
+* Linux testing
-- Windows integration
+* Windows integration
-- bug fixes
+* bug fixes
-- accessibility improvements
+* accessibility improvements
-- cleaner settings pages
+* cleaner settings pages
-- better empty states
+* better empty states
-- safer update flow
+* safer update flow
-- code cleanup
+* code cleanup

 Before opening a pull request, run: